 Certificate of Occupancy

-A true copy; attested to be true by the officer holding the original.
-It should have a stamp and signature stating that it is a true copy.
+A true copy; is attested to be true by the officer holding the original.
+It should have a stamp and signature stating it is a true copy.

 Ready to be closed with no additional conditions.

-The meeting between the buyer, seller and lender or their agents where the property and funds legally change hands.
+The meeting between the buyer, seller, and lender or their agents (a Broker) where the property and funds legally change hands.
 Also called settlement.

-Usually include an origination fee, discount points, appraisal fee, title search and insurance, survey, taxes, deed recording fee, credit report charge and other costs assessed at settlement.
+Usually, these costs include an origination fee, discount points, appraisal fee, title search and insurance, survey, taxes, deed recording fee, credit report charge, document/legal fees, realtor commission, and other costs assessed at settlement.
 The costs of closing usually are about 3 percent to 6 percent of the total mortgage amount.
-Or any costs being charged to facilitate granting of the credit request.

 An agreement, often in writing, between a lender and a borrower to loan money at a future date subject to the completion of paperwork or compliance with stated conditions.